xuankimtran/docs-1/pages/katalon-studio/docs/kse-use-plugins.md

 > * An active Katalon Runtime Engine license.
 To learn more about activating the Katalon Runtime Engine license, you can refer to this document: [Activate Katalon licenses](https://docs.katalon.com/katalon-studio/docs/activate-license.html#activate-a-license-with-internet-access).
 > * An API key.
 To learn more about API keys, you can refer to this document: [Katalon API Key](https://docs.katalon.com/katalon-analytics/docs/ka-api-key.html#create-an-api-key).

-To use plugins installed on Katalon Store:
+To use plugins from Katalon Store in console mode:

-- Install the plugin from the Katalon Store Page.
+- Install the plugin from Katalon Store.
 - While generating commands, use the API Key of the users who have the plugin installed.
 The command-line options of API Key, including -apiKey=<Your_API_Key> and -apikey=<Your_API_Key> are both accepted.

 > Notes:
 >
 > From versions 7.7.0 onwards, if you belong to more than one Organization subscribing to Runtime Engine licenses, you can choose which Organization validates your license usage with the following command line: -orgID=<Katalon_OrgID>.

-If you specify using the local plugin repository, make sure you store all plugins in the `<project_name>//Plugins` folder.
+If you use the private plugins, make sure you store all plugins in the `<project_name>//Plugins` folder.
+See [Private Plugins](https://docs.katalon.com/katalon-studio/docs/kse-use-plugins.html#private-plugins), above.